choprat1/looker-cicd-demo/README.md

-# looker-cicd-demo
+# looker_starterkit_CICD_manual
-test to give claude access to my looker demo
+This is a repository to create CICD for Looker Starter Kit